macias/poland-places/README.md

 # Poland — places

 Useful maps for your bikepacking trips (in Poland) — see it at [Google Maps](https://www.google.com/maps/d/edit?mid=1l2Pl5J3VAosJ-ESXrLPnW0w6s7h-yeNe&usp=sharing).
+Please note some of the remainings are already gone.

 See my PL/EN [blog](https://przypadkopis.wordpress.com/) for other, various in nature, resources.

 ## Romanesque trail